 The chassis package includes two rail assemblies in the rack mounting kit.
-Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the server chassis and an outer fixed rack rail that secures directly to the rack itself.
+Each assembly consists of three sections: An inner chassis rail which secures directly to the chassis, an outer rail that secures to the rack, and a middle rail which extends from the outer rail.
+These assemblies are specifically designed for the left and right side of the chassis.